pyside/pyside2-setup/README.rst

 .. note::

   This option is broken on Mac OS X and fails to produce a usable distribution.
+  But adding multiple targets on the same command line works, so you can build eggs and wheels with one compilation.

 ``--cmake``
     Specify the path to cmake.